Accessibility & Language Icon

 Individualised care plans and personal support service

-Assistance with the application of a Medicare card where eligible
+Assistance with the application of a Medicare card for eligible clients

-Access to financial support to cover gaps or fully funded in care and treatment costs
+Access to financial support to cover gaps fees and approved treatment costs

-individualised care plans and personalised support tailored to their specific health needs
+Individualised care plans and coordination tailored to clients specific health needs for a maximum of three months

 Type of medical services costs covered